Coen Commissioners

 Commissioner Elaine Louise Liddy

 Commissioner Elaine Louise LIDDY OAM (Lama Lama Clan) was born in Cairns.
 She is a fluent Umpithamu language speaker and has contributed to the dictionary of the Umpithamu language.
-Coen Commissioner Elaine Liddy has been pivotal in establishing the Lama Lama Rangers who live and work on her Lama Lama homelands of Port Stewart and is now a full-time Cultural Heritage Adviser Team Leader.
+Commissioner Elaine Liddy has been pivotal in establishing the Lama Lama Rangers who live and work on her Lama Lama homelands of Port Stewart and is now a full-time Cultural Heritage Adviser Team Leader.
 She is a Justice of the Peace (Qualified) and is a highly respected leader of the Lama Lama Clan.
-On 26 January 2015 Coen Commissioner Elaine Liddy was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.
+On 26 January 2015 Commissioner Elaine Liddy was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.
 Commissioner Elaine Liddy devotes her spare time to the care of her homelands, and to passing on tradition and culture to future generations.

 Past Coen Commissioners

-Peter Pedro Peter OAM
+Peter Pedro Peter OAM03 July 200831 December 2018

 Engage Engage Thumbnail